Board of Directors

 Thomas WoodsTrustmark National Bank

-Thomas Woods is Vice President and Regional Credit Administrator at Trustmark National Bank.
+Thomas Woods is Senior Vice President and Senior Credit Officer at Trustmark National Bank.
 He is a Magnolia Speech School alumnus and has been a board member since 1992.

 Born profoundly deaf, he is an alumnus of Magnolia Speech School where he attended from 1960-1966.
-He has been on the Board of Directors at Magnolia Speech School since 1992 and is also a past President.
-He was recently elected President of VSA Arts of Mississippi, where he has been a board member since 2003 and Treasurer since 2005.
+He has been on the School’s Board of Directors since 1992 and has been a Board President two times.
+He also served on the Board of Directors of VSA Mississippi from 2003 to 2013.

-Thomas is a lifelong resident of Jackson and attends St. Andrews’ Episcopal Cathedral.
+He is a lifelong resident of Jackson, and attends St. Andrew’s Episcopal Cathedral.